3enoit3/notes/Tools/Git.md

 # Nice log graph, with age and author
 git log --pretty=format:'%C(auto)%h%d%C(reset) \"%s\" %C(yellow)%ar by %an' --graph --all -30

-# Get the changes of a particular change set in local
+# Get the changes of a commit in local
 git cherry-pick --no-commit <changeset_id>

+# See only changed files of a commit
+git show --name-only <changeset_id>
 ```